 To date, we have financed our operations primarily through sales of our solution, net proceeds from our equity and debt financings, including the issuance of our 2025 convertible senior notes in May and June 2020 and of our 2023 convertible senior notes in May 2018, and lease facilities.
-As of March 31, 2022, we had \$440.8 million in working capital, which included \$100.2 million in cash and cash equivalents and \$496.2 million in short-term and long-term marketable investments.
+As of September 30, 2022, we had \$590.1 million in working capital, which included \$129.5 million in cash and cash equivalents and \$447.6 million in short-term marketable investments, and excluded long-term marketable investments of \$2.0 million.
 We believe our existing cash and cash equivalents will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.

 We plan to continue to finance our operations in the future primarily through sales of our solution, net proceeds from equity and debt financings, and lease facilities.
-Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solution, client retention, our ability to gain new clients, the timing and extent of spending to support research and development efforts, the outcome of any pending or future litigation or other claims by third parties or governmental entities, the expansion of sales and marketing activities and personnel, the introduction of new and enhanced offerings, expenses incurred in closing our Russia operations and opening a new office in Europe and any operational disruptions due to this transition, and the impact of the Russia-Ukraine conflict and the COVID-19 pandemic on these or other factors, the global economy, or our business.
+Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solution, the strength of the global economy, client retention, our ability to gain new clients, the timing and extent of spending to support research and development efforts, the outcome of any pending or future litigation or other claims by third parties or governmental entities, the expansion of sales and marketing activities and personnel, the introduction of new and enhanced offerings, expenses incurred in closing our Russia operations and expanding our new office in Porto, Portugal and any operational disruptions due to this transition, and the impact of the Russia-Ukraine conflict and the COVID-19 pandemic on these or other factors, the global economy, or our business.
 We may also acquire or invest in complementary businesses, technologies and intellectual property rights, which may increase our use of cash and future capital requirements, both to pay acquisition costs and to support our combined operations.
 We may raise additional capital through equity or engage in debt financings at any time to fund these or other requirements.
-However, we may not be able to raise additional capital through equity or debt financings when needed on terms acceptable to us or at all, depending on our financial performance, market conditions, the trading price of our common stock, and other factors, including the length and severity of the impact of the Russia-Ukraine conflict and the COVID-19 pandemic on general economic conditions and the financial markets.
+However, we may not be able to raise additional capital through equity or debt financings when needed on terms acceptable to us or at all, depending on our financial performance, economic and market conditions, the trading price of our common stock, and other factors, including the length and severity of the current economic downturn and fluctuations in the financial markets, including due to the Russia-Ukraine conflict and the ongoing COVID-19 pandemic.
 If we are unable to raise additional capital as needed, our business, operating results and financial condition could be harmed.
 In addition, if our operating performance during the next twelve months is below our expectations, our liquidity and ability to operate our business also could be harmed.